yowainwright/datastructures/README.md

 #### Basic.
 Functional.
 Typed.
 Data Structures.

-Functional typed data structures offering clarity and simplicity.
+*Functional typed data structures offering clarity and simplicity.

+*\In an effort to get this ish, done, there may be a little bit of non-functional stuff.

 ## Packages